-Once you taste this deeper clarity you’ll probably have more inclination to practice developing a meditation style that emphasises gentlessness, interest and permission (see Jason Siff’s article above), rather than force, will and effort.
-You’ll look forward to learning about your mind, exploring all kinds of feelings and emotions and enjoy the insights and realisations that come along from time to time.
+Once you taste this deeper clarity you’ll probably have more inclination to practice a style of meditation that emphasises gentleness, interest and permission (see Jason Siff’s article above), rather than force, will and effort.
+You’ll look forward to learning about your mind and to exploring all kinds of feelings and emotions (and the accompanying insights and realisations) that come along from time to time.
 Paradoxically, you’ll probably be better able to tolerate the thinking process itself, and you may look forward to periods of mental activity just as much as periods of mental quiet.
 You’ll be beginning to adopt healthy, mature ways of relating to your thoughts and feelings, and getting the most out of your meditation practice.

-As you become more skilled as a meditator you’ll be able to recognise what kind of state you’re in and to adjust your technique and attitude to suit.
+As you become more skilled you’ll be able to recognise what kind of state you’re in and to adjust your technique and attitude to suit.
 In this way, you’ll be able to relax regardless of what mood you’re in.

 What you may experience

 - Tension and pain or fatigue

 - Moments of deep peace, inner quiet

 - Random memories

 - Re-experiencing old hurts